-Based on the number of shares of our common stock outstanding as of March 31, 2015, upon the closing of this offering and assuming (1) the conversion of our outstanding preferred stock into common stock, assuming an initial public offering price of per share (the mid-point of the price range set forth on the cover page of this prospectus); (2) no exercise of the underwriters' option to purchase additional shares of common stock to cover over-allotments; and (3) no exercise of outstanding options, we will have outstanding an aggregate of approximately shares of common stock.
-Of these shares, all of the shares of common stock to be sold in this offering, and any shares sold upon exercise of the underwriters' option to purchase additional shares to cover over-allotments, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act.
+Based on the number of shares of our common stock outstanding as of June 30, 2015, upon the closing of this offering and the concurrent private placement and assuming (1) the conversion of our outstanding preferred stock into common stock; (2) the issuance of 579,194 shares of common stock as a result of the accruing paid-in-kind dividend in connection with this offering, based on an assumed initial public offering price of \$14.00 per share (the midpoint of the range set forth on the cover page of this prospectus) and a conversion date of September 15, 2015; (3) no exercise of the underwriters' option to purchase additional shares of common stock.
+Of these shares, all of the 4,650,000 shares of common stock to be sold in this offering, and any shares sold upon exercise of the underwriters' option to purchase additional shares to cover over-allotments, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act.
 All remaining shares of common stock held by existing stockholders immediately prior to the consummation of this offering will be "restricted securities" as such term is defined in Rule 144.
 These restricted securities were issued and sold by us, or will be issued and sold by us, in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701, which rules are summarized below.

-As a result of the lock-up agreements referred to below and the provisions of Rule 144 and Rule 701 under the Securities Act, based on the number of shares of our common stock outstanding as of March 31, 2015, the shares of our common stock (excluding the shares sold in this offering) that will be available for sale in the public market are as follows:
+As a result of the lock-up agreements referred to below and the provisions of Rule 144 and Rule 701 under the Securities Act, based on the number of shares of our common stock outstanding as of June 30, 2015, the shares of our common stock (excluding the shares sold in this offering) that will be available for sale in the public market are as follows:

-Approximate Number of Shares First Date Available for Sale into Public Market shares 180 days after the date of this prospectus, or longer if the lock-up period is extended, upon expiration of the lock-up agreements referred to below, subject in some cases to applicable volume limitations under Rule 144
+Approximate Number of Shares First Date Available for Sale into Public Market 12,029,972 shares 180 days after the date of this prospectus, or longer if the lock-up period is extended, upon expiration of the lock-up agreements referred to below, subject in some cases to applicable volume limitations under Rule 144